18-year-old Malachi Love-Robinson tells ABC his training involved shadowing many doctors

 As police led Love-Robinson out of his office in handcuffs, he said, “I’m hurt because of the accusations and allegations, but like I said, this is not the first time where I’ve been accused and I will pursue this, and when I do, you guys will know,” according to CNN affiliate WPBF.

 The website for Love-Robinson’s practice lists the teen as its president, CEO and founder.
-It refers to Love-Robinson as “Dr.” and places acronyms after his name, including Ph.D. and HHP-C, which is used for those involved in home health and personal care.
+It refers to Love-Robinson as “Dr.” and places abbreviations after his name, including Ph.D. and HHP-C, which is used for those involved in home health and personal care.
 A Ph.D. is generally not a medical degree.

 While Florida licenses medical doctors, it does not issue licenses for naturopathic doctors, or those who reject the use of medicines, Florida Department of Health spokesman Brad Dalton told CNN.